rpianezza/GenomeDelta/Manual.md

 # Call GenomeDelta

 After you are sure to be into the GenomeDelta conda environment, you can call the main script.
-Example call in the UNIX command line:
+The main script is located in the folder **Linux** or **macOS**, use the one you need.
+Example call in the UNIX command
+line:

     bash main.sh --fq reads.fastq.gz --fa assembly.fa --of folder_path --t 20